John Cotton Group Limited

 Lower Upper

-Lower Middle Middle Top
+Lower middle middle Top

 The above tables illustrate the gender distribution across John Cotton Group Limited in four equally sized quartiles.